BilawalSadiq/PF-Lab03--25K-3057-/aboutme.md

-My name is Bilawal Sadiq\n
+My name is Bilawal Sadiq\
-My degree programme is Software Engineering\n
+My degree programme is Software Engineering\
-My hobby is learning about the stock market
+My hobby is to learn about the stock market